 Brittanee’s family set up a website to aid in their search for her.

-One can’t stop believing that one day she will come home.
-You must believe that anything is possible.
-Jaycee Dugard (This is an affiliate link which means I make a commission for purchases made through this link.) is a perfect example of that.
+One cannot stop believing that one day Brittanee will come home.
+We must believe anything is possible.
+Jaycee Dugard (affiliate link which) is a perfect example of that.

 To read my opinion on this case, please click here.